 Lastly, I offer the observation that McCay's allegorical comic strip is echoed in his editorial cartoons, in which people and objects are labeled as various symbols.
 Here's just one example of hundreds, this one from 1928, almost 20 years after McCay stropped creating his Pilgrim strips.

-In any case, I've noticed that the Checker Winsor McCay books are currently available on Amazon and Ebay for a mere fraction of their original retail prices.
-I bought a few volumes for less than a dollar!
-Given that Checker is no longer in business, and these books must have had small print runs, I'd say that it's a wise move to snap these up and stash them in your own Dull Care valise.
+The Checker Winsor McCay books are can often be found on Amazon and Ebay for a mere fraction of their original retail prices.
+It might be a wise move to snap these up and stash them in your own Dull Care valise.